Seixas/ABAP_training/README.md

 program RPR_ABAP_SOURCE_SCAN
 you can specify a text string in the selection screen.
 try to search with 'UPDATE Z', 'DELETE Z' keywords.
 Also give package if you know it.

+'SAPBC_DATA_GENERATOR' is the program provided by SAP to fill these tables in your system, which can also be accessed through the standard transaction 'BC_DATA_GEN'.